Featured News - Current News - Archived News - News Categories

-Excavators, contractors and homeowners encouraged to call 811 before digging
+Excavators, contractors & homeowners: Call 811 before digging

-The PSC, which oversees electric and telecommunication utilities, as well as some 93,000 miles of natural gas and hazardous liquid pipelines transporting much-needed energy across the state to consumers, prides itself on its zealous safety oversight.
-The commission’s rigorous review of utilities’ natural gas and hazardous liquid infrastructure and operations exceeds federal requirements, and includes prescribing aggressive safety performance metrics, holding utilities financially accountable to meet standards, and conducting thousands of incident investigations.
-On a daily basis, the PSC’s team of trained employees closely monitors utility activity to ensure compliance.
+The commission, which oversees electric and telecommunication utilities, as well as nearly 100,000 miles of natural gas and hazardous liquid pipelines transporting much-needed energy across the state to consumers, prides itself on its zealous safety oversight.
+The commission’s rigorous review of utilities’ natural gas and hazardous liquid infrastructure and operations exceeds federal requirements, and includes prescribing aggressive safety performance metrics and conducting thousands of incident investigations.
+On a daily basis, the commission’s team of highly trained employees closely monitors utility activity to ensure compliance.

-Along with participating in the nationwide Safe Digging Month program, the PSC’s staff works diligently to enforce its pipeline safety regulations, which are among the most stringent in the nation, to ensure that utility companies adhered to them regarding the safe operation of the utility’s natural gas and hazardous liquid pipeline systems.
-To continue to improve pipeline safety, the commission routinely monitors the utilities’ damage prevention programs to make sure that they are up to date, to identify improvement areas, and to ensure that the plans are in compliance with the PSC’s pipeline safety requirements.
-Over the past 14 years, these efforts have led to the steady decrease in statewide damages to natural gas facilities per 1,000 notifications; reaching a low of 1.60 damages per 1,000 notifications in 2017, making New York state a national leader for this metric.
+Along with participating in the nationwide Safe Digging Month program, the commission’s staff works diligently to enforce its pipeline safety regulations, which are among the most stringent in the nation, to ensure that utility companies adhere to the regulations regarding the safe operation of the utility’s natural gas and hazardous liquid pipeline systems.
+To continue to improve pipeline safety, the commission routinely monitors the utilities’ damage prevention programs to make sure that they are up to date, to identify improvement opportunities, and to ensure that the plans and procedures are in compliance with the commission’s pipeline safety requirements.
+Over the past 19 years, these efforts have led to the steady decrease in statewide damages to natural gas facilities per 1,000 notifications; from 6.81 in 2003, to 1.70 damages per 1,000 notifications in 2022, making New York state a national leader for this metric.